top of page

 On its way to our table is an order of Rioja and a glass of liquid sunshine.
 The latter is mine because red goes to my head and not in a good way.

 I take a sip.
 Ginger, elderflower, carrot and sesame, tussle for my taste bud's attention, engages my brain and sends me a feel-good feeling.
 This drink is officially called Happiness.
 Though only a rock glass of it, I share and cheers.
-My brain now delights in telling me one thing I should have expected.
-A carafe of it.
+My brain now delights in telling me one thing.
+It should have been a carafe of it.

 Lady Ostrich approves by staying put, and our whippet-slender model, hair to her waist is cleared to lay down the first of our plates.